Chills (James Barker Band song): Commercial performance

 "Chills" debuted at number 38 on the Billboard Canada Country chart dated April 1, 2017.
 It reached number 1 on the chart dated July 1, 2017.
 This makes it the group's highest-charting single (surpassing the number 3 peak of their debut hit, "Lawn Chair Lazy") and their first chart-topper.
 "Chills" also entered the Canadian Hot 100 chart dated May 20, 2017 at number 94, becoming their first single to appear on the chart.
 It reached its peak position of 91 the following week, on the chart dated May 27, 2017.
-"Chills" was certified Platinum by Music Canada in April 2019, indicating digital sales of over 80,000 copies.
+"Chills" was certified Platinum by Music Canada in April 2019, indicating digital sales of over 80,000 copies, and was later certified Double Platinum in July 2023.

 Music video

 An accompanying music video directed by Ben Knechtel premiered on March 24, 2017.
 The video follows a fictionalized date between social media influencer Kristen Hancher and her boyfriend Andrew Gregory.
 Clips of the band performing on a stage with a lighted backdrop are also interspersed with the date scenes.